dmhuehol/SAI-ESM/README.md

 * `fun_process_data`: Functions for operations used across many scripts like extracting metadata from filenames, opening files in, managing area inputs and realizations, etc.
 * `fun_robustness`: Functions to calculate robustness of trends in data (see Hueholt et al. 2023 "Assessing Outcomes..."
 Supplemental for description of robustness)
 * `fun_special_plot`: Special plotting functions (e.g., Fig. 3, plotting colorbars alone)
+* `get_periods`: Obtain time periods for the Last Millennium simulation
 * `README`: This README file
 * `region_library`: Contains regions that can be called from plotting functions
 * `wrap_areaexposed_script`: Wrap functions to plot area exposed to a given value of climate speed (Supplementary Fig. 2)